-- Insert the cartridge into the slot in the front of the drive with the white arrow uppermost and facing the drive door.
+- 1 Lift the cartridge door and insert the cartridge into the slot in the front of the drive with the white arrow uppermost and facing the drive door.
 Apply gentle pressure until the drive takes the cartridge and loads it.
 (See Figure 9a.) - 2 The Ready light flashes green while the drive performs its load sequence.
 When the cartridge is loaded, the Ready light shows steady green.